tidyverse/tibble/tests/testthat/_snaps/tibble.md

     Error <tibble_error_column_names_must_be_unique>
       Column name `a` must not be duplicated.
       Use .name_repair to specify repair.
+      Caused by error in `stop_vctrs()`:
+      !
+Names must be unique.
+      x These names are duplicated:
+        * "a" at locations 1 and 2.
     Code
       tibble(a = new_environment())
     Error <tibble_error_column_scalar_type>